PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 Having filtered the data, we then remove the \onef\ noise using a median filter at a number of scales.
 The \onef\ noise is present in both the $x$ and $y$ directions, and we subtract striping from these independently.
 To avoid oversubtraction, we create a source mask and exclude any remaining bright sources after the filtering.
 Then, we calculate and subtract a row median in the $y$ direction (collapsing along columns), before calculating and subtracting a median in the $x$ direction (i.e.\ collapsing along the rows).
 In this step, we split the data per-amplifier because the noise properties are different in each amplifier.
 For rows or columns where more than 80~percent of the data are masked, we fall back to the full row or column median, to avoid spurious values.

 We show an example of this single-tile destriping in Figure \ref{fig:single_tile_destripe}.
+We find the amplitude of the noise removed in this step to be typically around the 0.05~DN~s$^{-1}$ level.
 This step effectively removes the \onef\ noise on small scales whilst retaining the large-scale structure present in the images.
 However, large-scale `ripples' remain, which we mitigate with our second destriping technique (Sect. \ref{sec:multi_tile_destripe}).

 We can see in the middle panel of Figure \ref{fig:single_tile_destripe} that there is no clear imprint of the galaxy in the noise model, indicating that this method does not remove flux in the image.
 To test this further, and ensure that this destriping procedure does not alter the true flux levels to a significant extent, we take {\it Spitzer} observations of M33 at a similar physical resolution.
 These data do not suffer from \onef\ noise, and so this test is to ensure that our destriping algorithm essentially does not subtract anything in the absence of \onef\ noise.
 We apply the destriping to this image after ensuring it looks like a calibrated {\it JWST} image to the pipeline, with the exception of the lack of \onef\ noise.
 The difference is shown in Fig. \ref{fig:destripe_test}, with the difference (i.e., the ``stripes'' measured here) being on the order of 0.001~MJy/sr. We are therefore confident that our destriping does not add or remove flux to any great degree.